malakkkhaled/malakkkhaled/README.md

 ---

 <p align="center">
-✨ Built with logic, driven by curiosity, powered by AI ✨
+✨ Built with passion & shipped with confidence ✨
 </p>